binhchay1/perfect_fit/docs/PAYMENT_API_DOCUMENTATION.md

 **Endpoint:** `GET /api/payment/vnpay/callback`

 **Description:** Handles VNPay payment callback.
-This endpoint is called by VNPay after payment processing.
+This endpoint is called by VNPay after payment processing and redirects to the frontend with payment result.

 **Authentication:** Not required (Public endpoint)